Sinthos/Plex-Proxy-Pi-Auto-Setup-Tool/README.md

 ## What this does
 - Configures Wi‑Fi and saves credentials on the Pi.
+- Supports wired LAN-only deployments (Wi‑Fi optional).
 - Installs/updates `wireguard`, `caddy`, `curl`, `jq`.
 - Generates WireGuard keys (or imports an existing `wg0.conf`), builds `/etc/wireguard/wg0.conf`, enables `wg-quick@wg0`, and verifies connectivity.
 - Writes a minimal Caddy reverse proxy on port `32400` that forwards to your home Plex server via WireGuard.
 - Adds a self-healing health check (systemd timer) that restarts WireGuard/Caddy if connectivity or proxy checks fail.
 Logs are written only on failure or once per hour to reduce SD wear.
 - Produces a server-side WireGuard snippet for you to add to your home server.
+- Enables the Pi hardware watchdog for auto-reboot on hangs/loss of network.

 ## Repository layout
 - `install.sh` – installer/updater that copies scripts and systemd units into place (`/usr/local/bin`, `/etc/systemd/system`).